edward9503/CURM1.0_Robothon2023/report/README.md

 In our framework, all the controllers are modularly implemented based on the Flexiv Primitives provided by Flexiv.
 All the controllers are integrated in a behavior tree manner using ROS.
 Specificly, tasks that involves target pose reaching are mainly based on the IK of robot arm.
 Tasks that invloves contacts such as plugging-in are based the force control of Flexiv Primitives.

 ## Quick start
+Most task scripts are stacked in the [bash](https://github.com/edward9503/CURM1.0_Robothon2023/tree/main/bash) part.
+The step-by-step way to start the system is as below:
 First, load the robot description and the controllers:
 ```
 roslaunch flexiv_description flexiv_rviz.launch